 My husband and I are really adventurous when it comes to food, and we like to enjoy a variety of cuisines.
 I like to think of it as a “cheapie traveling tours” in eating our way around the world.
 Right now, we are taking a tour to Greece and it’s actually on our list of places to visit.
 Someday we will visit Athens and see the Parthenon and from the movies (like My Life in Ruins)…it looks absolutely gorgeous and breathtaking.
 Someday we’ll visit but for now we can enjoy the wonderful savory dishes of Greece.

 Whenever I think of Greek food, Cat Cora always immediately comes to my mind frame.
 She’s one incredible Southern-Greek chef that I adore and have met in real life.
 (Love her – she is a sweetheart!)
 This Greek-inspired recipe definitely caught my eye, and I have had it saved since last September.
 I’m kicking myself in the booty that I saved it for that long because this dish is truly spectacular.
-Eric and I instantly fell in love with the Mediterranean flavors and instantly drifted away to the turquoise waters of Greece.
+Lorenzo and I instantly fell in love with the Mediterranean flavors and instantly drifted away to the turquoise waters of Greece.
 This isn’t your average burger but filled with a beautiful blend of Greek flavors and this will definitely be a mainstay in our go-to recipes for those “cheapie traveling tours” kind of days.

 Greek Burger Gyros with Garlic Sauce & Mixed Greens